weskeiser/Game-Assignment/README.md

 ## About The Code

 The alternative approach outlined in Appendix D, point 2 has been chosen for this task.
-The game has also been slightly expanded.
+The game has also been slightly expanded on.

-The same functionality is still present, as required in the alternative approach outline, with a few reasoned [modifications](https://github.com/weskeiser/Game-Assignment#task-modifications).
+As required in the alternative approach outline the same functionality is still present.
+However with a few reasoned [modifications](https://github.com/weskeiser/Game-Assignment#task-modifications).

 ---